abrambueno1992/SocrateCC/marsrover/MROVER_READ.md

 ### `Rover Component States`

 Both Rover1 and Rover2 have identical states.
-Because of React's component scope, both components can have state with the exact same name, but their values are independent of each other.
+Because of React's ES6 class component scope, both components can have state with the exact same name, but their values are independent of each other.

 input for the coordinates